When should I use Rescue Mode?

 - You would have to access your server using the Console, which is slower than using a traditional SSH login.

-To avoid having to use Single User Mode, you can bring your server up in Rescue Mode through the New Cloud Control Panel.
+To avoid having to use Single User Mode, you can bring your server up in Rescue Mode through the Cloud Control Panel.

 What is Rescue mode?

 Rescue mode grants the root user full access to your non-bootable server’s filesystem.
 You can use it to modify problems in configuration files or to copy data from your Cloud Server to a remote location.
-Rescue Mode through the New Cloud Control Panel is similar to booting into single-user mode with networking enabled.
+Rescue Mode through the Cloud Control Panel is similar to booting into single-user mode with networking enabled.

 Getting your server into Rescue mode